kxpedro/MMORPGTheWitcher-nodejs/README.md

-# MMO RPG based on The Witcher Series
+# MMO RPG based on The Witcher Game Series

-An simple browser game based on The Witcher game serie.
+An simple browser game based on The Witcher game series.
 The proposition of this mini project it was to made a browser game with node.js using mongodb and some jquery functions.

 ---